AdnanSilajdzic/API-Project/README.md

 ```

 ## Postman collection
-The postman collection is located inside of the repository in a file named Weather API.postman_collection.json
+The postman collection is located inside of the repository in a file named Updated_Postman_Collection.json

 ## Logging
 This API logs requests and logs can be found in the logs.log file